 Well, suppose you’re already in Mannlichen or Klein Kleine Scheidegg.
 In that case, you are only one cable car or train away from Wengen – one of the villages of Lauterbrunnen Valley.

 There are 2 hamlets, 4 villages, 71 waterfalls, and almost endless beautiful hikes in Lauterbrunnen valley for you to see and explore.
 It does not have as many adventurous things to do compared to Grindelwald.
 Still, it will also definitely give you breathtaking views you’ll never forget in your entire life.

 Actually, if you love soul searching, introspecting, or want to find some healing, Lauterbrunnen valley is the place to be.
 Lauterbrunnen has a lot of spots where you can find peace and discover so much about yourself.
 Gimmelwald is a perfect example!

 If you look at the map of the Jungfrau region, you can see that there are two large lakes near Grindelwald: Lake Thun and Lake Brienz.
-Like the rest of the Jungfrau region, these lakes are incredibly beautiful and full of things to do.
+Like the rest of the Jungfrau region, these lakes are stunning and full of things to do.

 Lake Thun is the fairytale lake of Switzerland.
-Here, you can visit a mystical tourist attraction like the Saint Beatus Caves and Oberhofen Castle.
+Here, you can visit mystical tourist attractions like the Saint Beatus Caves and Oberhofen Castle.
 Mount Niesen, the pyramid mountain of Bern, can be spotted from Lake Thun too.

 Lake Brienz, however, is more of a picturesque lake surrounded by alpine villages and nostalgic train ride experiences.
 You can visit the spectacular 14-step Giessbach waterfalls from its shores.